carltonupp/carlton.upperdine.dev/content/posts/nested-classes.md

 You may wonder at this point why I am waffling on about a card game, but I promise that there is a good reason for this.
 For the code example in this post, I am going to build a KeyForge simulator, or at least a very small part of one.

-# Deck Creation Logic
+# Starting Point

 KeyForge is a massive game with lots of rules, and I could write an entire blog's worth of content just expressing these rules as code.
 Unfortunately, I don't have that much time, so for the sake of this blog post I'm going to just focus on the rules for a deck to be valid.

-## Types

 Just to make this easy to follow, these are the types referenced in the __Deck__ class:

 ```csharp
 public class Card